AtridesMinsk/parse-tokinysite/README.md

 This is a website parser.

-Geting menu data from site Tokiny.by
+Getting menu data from site Tokiny.by
+To work parser get chromedriver from https://chromedriver.chromium.org/downloads ang copy to chromedriver folder!